 The cost for administering the noncompliance enforcement (NCE) activities of this Ordinance shall be recovered from persons who are found in noncompliance with this Ordinance.
-NCE activities include, but are not limited to the following: preparation of Notices of Noncompliance, Cease and Desist Orders, Show Cause recommendations, legal action recommendations, noncompliance referrals to the District's Law Department, enforcement action amendments, compliance date revisions, compliance meeting notifications, delinquent report notifications, late filing fee invoicing and acceptable compliance report notifications; preparing for and participating in meetings and hearings; review and processing of Compliance Schedules (RD-112), noncompliance follow-up sampling; laboratory analysis and review; and frequent or continuous sampling and analysis for extended significant noncompliance.
-Where the cost for any NCE activity is recovered through assessment of late filing fees against the person pursuant to Article V, Section 10 of this Ordinance or through a civil action taken by the District against a person pursuant to Article VII, Section 3 of this Ordinance, such cost shall be segregated from the NCE cost to be recovered.
-The NCE cost shall be recovered through charges based on enforcement and monitoring activities, as set forth below.
+NCE activities include, but are not limited to the following: preparing Notices of Noncompliance, Cease and Desist Orders, Show Cause recommendations, legal action recommendations, noncompliance referrals to the District's Law Department, enforcement action amendments, compliance date revisions, compliance meeting notifications, delinquent report notifications. late filing fee invoicing and acceptable compliance report notifications; preparing for and participating in meetings and hearings; reviewing and processing Compliance Schedules (RD-112) and noncompliance follow-up sampling; performing laboratory analysis and review; and conducting frequent or continuous sampling and analysis for extended significant noncompliance.
+Where the cost for any NCE activity is partially recovered through assessment of late filing fees against the person pursuant to Article V, Section 10 of this Ordinance or through a civil action taken by the District against a person pursuant to Article VII, Section 3 of this Ordinance, such cost shall be segregated from the NCE cost to be recovered.
+Civil penalties, costs and fees assessed pursuant to Article VI, Section 3 or Section 5, or Article VII, Section 2 of this Ordinance are separate and distinct from, and not considered, NCE costs of any kind.
+NCE costs shall be recovered through charges based on enforcement and monitoring activities, as set forth below.